piygr/s8erav1/README.md

 The file contains utility & helper functions needed for training & for evaluating our model.

 ## S8.ipynb
 The file is an IPython notebook.
-The notebook imports helper functions from utils.py and Model class from Model_1.py, Model_2.py & Model_3.py.
+The notebook imports helper functions from utils.py.

 ## How to setup
 ### Prerequisits